We’ve responded to some of the most commonly asked questions below. Can’t find what you’re looking for? Send us a question using out contact page.

 Governments use the STIR platform to find, document, and publish project opportunities, then work with startup vendors to develop, test, evaluate, and implement solutions.

-The key activities include identifying projects, publishing solicitations, reviewing vendor proposals, choosing startup vendors, carrying out a 16-week collaboration period, evaluating outcomes, closing projects, and administering contracts.
+The key activities include identifying projects, publishing solicitations, reviewing vendor proposals, choosing startup vendors, carrying out a collaboration period, evaluating outcomes, closing projects, and administering contracts.

 What do startups do in STIR?